Click play to listen to this article.

 Don’t think of a pink elephant riding on a unicycle with his bulging penis proudly hanging out.

 You’ve thought about him, didn’t you?
 Of course you did.
 It’s a natural human tendency to visualize whatever we’re thinking about.
 What about the emotions tied to the elephant; what were they?
 Probably on the positive side.
 (1)

 Your ex goes through this same process when you contact them and remind them of your existence.
 The only difference is that a thought of you likely isn’t as positive as one of a funny elephant with a big dick.
 And your ex associating you with negative emotions is the last thing you want.

-The only time your ex will think of you you in a positive light, giving you a better chance to get them back, is initiate contact.
-Because by that point, the fading effect bias will do its thing — making your ex focus less on the negative aspects of your relationship and more on the positive.
+The only time your ex will think of you in a positive light, giving you a better chance to get them back, is when they initiate contact.
+Because by that point, the fading effect bias will do its thing — making them focus less on the negative aspects of your relationship and more on the positive.
 (2)